aiida-vasp/aiida-vasp/docs/source/tutorials/silicon_sp.md

 :::{note}
 This tutorial is can be executed as a jupyter notebook.
+Please copy the `mock_registry` folder found to your directory of execution, otherwise the mock code cannot locate the pre-computed calculations to be used as dummy output.
 :::

 `VaspBuilderUpdater` provides a simplified interface for setting up calculations